sjjessop/omnidice/README.md

 $ python -mtimeit -s"from omnidice.dice import d6" -c "200 @ d6.faster()"
 2 loops, best of 5: 3.45 msec per loop
 ```

+## Versioning

+Version numbers follow [Semantic Versioning](https://semver.org/).
+However, the
+version number in the code might only be updated at the point of creating a
+[release tag](https://github.com/sjjessop/omnidice/tags).
+So, if you're working
+in the repo then the version number does not indicate compatibility with past
+releases, except that the `HEAD` of the `release` branch is always the last
+release.